Skip to content

 • Customer service interactions

-Create brand guidelines documenting your visual elements, voice, and application rules.
-This ensures consistency even as your team grows.
+Create brand guidelines that document your visual elements, voice and application rules.
+This keeps things consistent even as your team grows.

 Build Your Brand Through Storytelling

-Stories create emotional connections that facts and features alone cannot achieve.
-Share your founder's journey, your company's mission, or customer success stories to humanise your brand.
+Stories create emotional connections that facts and features cannot.
+Share your founder's journey, your company's mission or customer success stories to humanise your brand.

 Effective brand stories often include: